informatica-unica/lip/contextfree/README.md

 dune test
 ```

-For each test, you need to write a sequence of productions that generates the string on the right of the `=` sign.
+For each test, you need to write a sequence of productions that generates the string on the right side of the `=` sign.

 > [!IMPORTANT]
-> Refer to productions by their index in the list you provided for the `productions` field of the grammar.
+> You can only apply to the productions by using their index in the list you provided for the `productions` field of the grammar.
 >
 >For example, write `[0; 1; 2]` to apply the productions `S --> "0S0"`, `S --> "1S1"`, `S --> ""`, in that order.